 Not a basic step, but rather a long shot: Is the jet clogged?
 The jet is the small brass nipple on the end of the generator tube.
 Poke clean its tiny hole using a single bristle from a toothbrush or a thin wire taken from an electrical cord.
 Hang onto your cleaner tightly and don’t lose it into the jet !

 Pump won’t pressurize far from civilization.
 You neglected to adequately oil the pump before embarking on your wilderness trek (Step 3, above).
 Now the pump gives no resistance when you stroke it, fuel won’t flow to the burner, and you’re far from any supply of motor oil.
-But you are a resourceful do-
+But you are a resourceful do-it-yourselfer.

 Try human saliva.
 It works.
 Raise just the tank (with tube, minus all other parts) to your mouth, and seal your lips around the pump base.
 Feel with your tongue for the oil port.
 Use your tongue to squirt your spit down the oil port.
 If your spit has magically left your mouth and hasn’t dribbled down your chin, then it’s gone down into the pump.
 Twirl and move the pump knob up and down.
 Review Step 9, above, to test.